Murder of Keith Blakelock

-Keith Henry Blakelock QGM, a London Metropolitan Police constable, was murdered on 6 October 1985 during rioting at the Broadwater Farm housing estate in Tottenham, north London.
-The riot broke out after Cynthia Jarrett died of heart failure during a police search of her home, and took place against a backdrop of unrest in several English cities and a breakdown of relations between the police and some people in the Black community.
+Keith Henry Blakelock QGM (28 June 1945 – 6 October 1985) was a British police officer who served as a London Metropolitan Police constable.
+He was murdered on 6 October 1985 during the Broadwater Farm riot in Tottenham.
+The riot broke out after Cynthia Jarrett died of heart failure during a police search of her home, and took place against a backdrop of unrest in several English cities and a breakdown of relations between the police and some people in the black community.